1st Edition

 Biography

 Nadia Amoroso, PhD, OALA, CSLA, is an Associate Professor in Landscape Architecture at the University of Guelph, School of Environmental Design and Rural Development.
 She holds a PhD from the Bartlett School of Architecture, UCL, London, and degrees in Landscape Architecture and Urban Design from the University of Toronto.
 She specializes in visual communication in landscape architecture, digital design, data visualization, and creative mapping.
-She also operates an illustration studio, under her name, focusing on landscape architectural visual communication.
-She has written a number of articles and books on topics relating to creative mapping, visual representation, and digital design.
+She also runs an illustration studio, under her name, focusing on landscape architectural visual communication.
+She has published a number of articles and books on topics relating to creative mapping, visual representation, and digital design.

 “Climate Change is an existential threat to our Planet and the survival of the Human Species.
 Although the topic is top of mind, visual expressions solidify the need for more action from a broad audience.
 It is wonderful to have a book that provides illustrations to convey many ways the discipline and profession of Landscape Architecture addresses nature based design solutions towards reversing the effects of climate change.”